Arabic music: 20th century–present

-In the early 20th century, Egypt was the first in a series of Arab countries to experience a sudden emergence of nationalism, as it became independent after 2000 years of foreign rule.
+In the early 20th century, Egypt was the first in a series of Arab countries to experience a sudden emergence of nationalism.
 English, French and European songs were replaced by national Egyptian music.
 Cairo became a center for musical innovation.

 Female singers were some of the first to adopt a secular approach.
 Egyptian performer Umm Kulthum and Lebanese singer Fairuz were notable examples of this.
 Both have been popular through the decades that followed and considered legends of Arabic music.
 Moroccan singer Zohra Al Fassiya was the first female singer to achieve wide popularity in the Maghreb region, performing traditional Arab Andalusian folk songs and later recording numerous albums of her own.